 Mr. David Hobley was appointed as an Independent Non-Executive Director of the Company in June 2014 and his term will expire in the annual General Meeting of the Company to be held in 2018.
 He has spent 40 years in investment banking with SG Warburg & Co (now UBS) and Deutsche Bank, London from which he retired in 2011.
 For part of his time at Warburg, Mr. Hobley was seconded to the Overseas Advisory Division which advised a number of governments in the developing world on certain financial issues in Africa and Asia.
 He has also helped with the execution of various privatisations in Portugal including with Portugal Telecom and Brisa.
 He has been visiting Portugal on business primarily in a banking capacity since 1982.
 He has held numerous directorships with companies such as Orange S.A. in Paris, France, Mobinil, S.A. in Cairo, Egypt, incadea PLC in Munich, Germany and Sonaecom S.A. in Porto, Portugal.
-Mr. Hobley qualified as a chartered accountant with Deloitte and is a Fellow of the Institute of Chartered Accountants in England and Wales.
+Mr. Hobley qualified as a chartered accountant with Deloitte in the UK in 1968 and worked for the firm until 1970.
+Mr. Hobley is a Fellow of the Institute of Chartered Accountants in England and Wales.